Vanishing hitchhiker

-The, probably, first vanishing hitchhiker legend can be found in the 400-year-old manuscript Om the tekn och widunder som föregingo thet liturgiske owäsendet, approx "About the signs and wonders that preceded the liturgical event".
+What was probably the first vanishing hitchhiker legend can be found in the 400-year-old manuscript Om the tekn och widunder som föregingo thet liturgiske owäsendet, which translates roughly as "About the signs and wonders that preceded the liturgical event".
 The author was Joen Petri Klint, a priest in diocese of Linköping, Sweden, and diligent collector of omens.

 Variations

 A common variation of the above involves the vanishing hitchhiker departing as would a normal passenger, having left some item in the vehicle, or having borrowed a garment for protection against the cold.
 The vanishing hitchhiker may also leave some form of information that encourages the motorist to make subsequent contact.

 In such accounts of the legend, the garment borrowed is often found draped over a gravestone in a local cemetery.
-In this and other versions of the urban legend, the unsuspecting motorist makes contact with the family of a deceased person using the information the hitchhiker left behind and finds that the family's description of the deceased matches the passenger the motorist picked up and also finds that they were killed in some unexpected way (usually a car accident) and that the driver's encounter with the vanishing hitchhiker occurred on the anniversary of their death.
+In this and other versions of the urban legend, the unsuspecting motorist makes contact with the family of a deceased person using the information the hitchhiker left behind, and finds that the family's description of the deceased matches the passenger the motorist picked up, and also finds that they were killed in some unexpected way (usually a car accident) and that the driver's encounter with the vanishing hitchhiker occurred on the anniversary of their death.